CNNB logo

 Registration Requirements

-Registering for the Canadian Nurses Protective Society professional liability protection and core services is a requirement for registration with NANB.
+Registering for the Canadian Nurses Protective Society professional liability protection and core services is a requirement for registration with CNNB.

-After December 9th, 2024, NANB members will need to register for professional liability protection and core services from the CNPS directly via MyCNPS.
-Previously, all practicing NANB members paid for access to CNPS services as a subset of their NANB registration fees.
-Now, NANB will no longer collect the fee for CNPS professional liability protection.
+After December 9th, 2024, CNNB members will need to register for professional liability protection and core services from the CNPS directly via MyCNPS.
+Previously, all practicing CNNB members paid for access to CNPS services as a subset of their CNNB registration fees.
+Now, CNNB will no longer collect the fee for CNPS professional liability protection.

 You can learn more by watching this CNPS video on how to register for professional liability protection or by consulting the CNPS FAQs There are also a few helpful answers below: